jtheisen/moldinium/readme.md

 *as long as your app is thread safe and you use thread safe implementations for `IList<>` and `ICollection<>`

 **only because `ObservableCollection<>` doesn't implement `IList<>`

+Moldinium gives created types the same name as their corresponding interface, but they live in a runtime assembly with a name that shows them to be such created types.
+For example, types from the ASP.NET Sample end up in an assembly named `MoldiniumTypes.Basic.ConcurrentList`, also showing what to expect from the types therein.

 ## Moldinium standard semantics for interface implementations